richmeij/redx/README.md

 # Introduction
 RedX is a small library that eliminates the boilerplate that is common with writing Redux actioncreators and reducers.
+This library (and this readme) assume working knowledge of Redux and React.

 # Inspiration
 I have a lot of love for Redux.
 The principle is simple, and easy to reason about from a component perspective: Actions are fired and digested by reducers, state in reducers changes, and your connected components get new props.